Healing and the Brain: Basic Tools for Emotional Regulation

 Mental models

-I could nerd out forever, but this is relevant in the conversation of why we believe what we believe—discussed in my post on biblical decision-making when it comes to health—because we pride ourselves on our capacity to think about what we think about.
+This is relevant in the conversation of why we believe what we believe—discussed in my guide to faith-based decision-making for health—because we pride ourselves on our capacity to think about what we think about.
 To self-reflect.
 But we don’t do this all of the time.

 Gonzales said, “Researchers point out that people tend to take any information as confirmation of their mental models” (p.
 87).
 I think algorithms are a great example of of this.
 We assume everyone thinks the way we do and sees the same information we do.
 But it’s called a “social feed” for a reason—algorithms are feeding you information based on tons of data collected on you.
 (In my post on biblical perspective for holistic healing I get into how we are socialized.)